-The accounts of the district are organized on the basis of funds, each of which is considered a separate accounting entity.
-Each fund is accounted for with a separate set of single-entry district's resources are allocated to and accounted for in individual funds depending on their intended purpose.
-The following are the fund types used by the district:
+Financial transactions of the district are reported in individual funds.
+Each fund uses a separate set of self-balancing accounts that comprises its cash and investments, revenues and expenditures.
+The district's resources are allocated to and accounted for in individual funds depending on their intended purpose.
+Each fund is reported as a separate column in the financial statements.
+The following fund types are used: